 Amid the geopolitical and humanitarian crisis generated by the war in Ukraine, another crisis is unfolding globally which is also heavily affected by the war.
 Global food supply problems could cause food shortages and famine in several low-income countries in North Africa, the Middle East, and Asia.
-Global food prices, increasing since the early 2000s, had already reached new peaks in the last years.
-Owing to the important role of Ukraine and Russia in the global food system (they are both among the largest grain exporters in the world, and Russia has a significant role in the fertilizer industry as well), they are expected to further accelerate to highest-ever levels.
+Global food prices, increasing since the 2000s, had reached a highest-ever level in the spring.
+The important role of Ukraine and Russia in the global food system (Ukraine is among the largest grain exporters in the world, Russia has a significant role in the fertilizer industry) contributed to the unprecedented rise of global food prices.
 The war also reveals how important local food systems are in providing nutrition in Ukraine: people fleeing the cities are depending at the moment on food produced by small family farms.
 The solidarity of Romanian farmers providing Ukrainian family farms with seeds also shows the power of alternative ways of thinking outside the logic of the global food system.

 The growing food crisis points to characteristics of the global food system that has emerged in relationship to the capitalist economy.
 The global food system’s dependence on fossil fuels, commercial seeds, and chemicals (fertilizers, pesticides, and herbicides), and its devastating societal effects in certain parts of the world make the system unsustainable.
 Rural societies in general, but more specifically small producers and rural communities in peripheral and semi-peripheral regions, are affected by the global food system in a way that is inherently unjust.
 The marginalization of small producers and peasant communities who lack the capacity to successfully integrate into the global food system (but are also unable to remove themselves from it ), and inequalities in access to land and natural resources caused by land concentration or land grabbing are significant consequences of the global food system.
 The global division of labor means that while peripheral and semi-peripheral regions more frequently specialize in the more labor-intensive and less profitable activities in the global commodity chain, core countries are generally involved with more capital and technology-intensive production and more profitable activities, reproducing global inequalities in the accumulation of capital.
 Liberalization of the land market in semi-peripheries and peripheries, rather than aiding small or medium farms, has tended to benefit mostly the local elite (a minority of the rural society) or multinational corporations based in core countries.
 In semi-peripheral Hungary, the food-processing industry and supermarkets, which realize a great amount of profit from the food commodity chain are also to a significant extent operated by foreign capital.